 Located right on the square in Grassington, Grassington House is one of the village’s premium offerings, overlooking the idyllic cobbles and the hustle and bustle of the place.

 Found within a stunning Georgian structure that oozes elegance, the restaurant is one of the more special places to eat – and their Sunday roast is no exception.
-Offering two courses or three, guests can enjoy a menu of Yorkshire beef rump, pork belly, hake fillet or confit celeriac, all served with dripping roasties, seasonal veg and gravy.
+Offering two courses or three, guests can enjoy a menu of Yorkshire beef rump served with Yorkshire pudding roasties, seasonal veg and gravy, with classic puddings such as crème brulée, chocolate ganache and cheese to finish.
 Grassington House, 5 The Square, Grassington, Skipton, BD23 5AQ.

 What’s it near to? 📍 Grassington, much of which was used as the set for the ‘All Creatures Great and Small’ Reboot.